 - Enhance citizenship by providing support and guidance from the older students

 St Thomas More Peer Mentors sign a Contract agreeing to the rules and regulations of the position.
 They have weekly supervision where they discuss how their role is progressing and share experiences and good practice.
-Evaluation takes place through Progress Report from Year 7/8 Form tutor and Exit/Evaluation form filled in by mentees.
+Evaluation takes place through Exit/Evaluation forms filled in by mentees.
 Display boards in our school corridors inform our pupils who our Peer Mentors are and the work that they are involved in.
-They are visible to our students by wearing a badge with Peer Mentor printed on.
+Mentors are visible to our students by wearing a badge with Peer Mentor printed on.

-The outcome of this programmes is twofold with mentors and mentees alike feeling more confident with working with their peers, speaking in front of and supporting others and feeling as though they can make a positive difference to St Thomas More and the wider community
+From 2017-2021, 625 students have taken part in a Peer Mentoring Scheme.
+The outcome of this programmes is twofold with mentors and mentees alike feeling more confident with working with their peers, speaking in front of and supporting others and feeling as though they can make a positive difference to St Thomas More and the wider community.

 St Thomas More Peer Mentors are positive role models within the school community.